 Each were honored with this award for proving to be champions of democracy in the face of Russian aggression following the Russian invasion into Ukraine in February 2022.

-Kayla Mueller was honored posthumously by the McCain Institute for International Leadership at Arizona State University with the 2017 Award for Courage and Leadership, which was accepted by her parents Carl and Marsha Mueller.
+Kayla Mueller was honored posthumously by the McCain Institute at Arizona State University with the 2017 Award for Courage and Leadership, which was accepted by her parents Carl and Marsha Mueller.
 Mueller, a humanitarian worker from Prescott, Ariz., spent her life dedicated to serving those in need; she was captured and held by ISIS until her reported death in 2015.

 Mueller worked first as a volunteer and then ultimately as an employee for various advocacy and humanitarian organizations engaged in relief work in some of the areas of greatest suffering in the world.
 While working for an NGO in Turkey supporting Syrian refugees in 2012, Mueller accompanied a group of fellow humanitarians to a Doctors Without Borders hospital in Aleppo.
 Upon their return, they were ambushed and taken hostage in August 2013 just days before her 25th birthday.
 Mueller, the only American, remained in custody and was held hostage by ISIS until her reported death in 2015.